The Spirit with love

 God's love works within

-God is working in you, sanctifying you through His Spirit (2 Thessalonians 2:13; 1 Peter 1:2).
+God is working in you, sanctifying you through His Spirit.
 We are sanctified or made holy the moment we believe in Jesus by the Spirit.
-But sanctification is also a process of causing you to be more detached from worldly desires and more attached to Jesus, transforming you into His image.
-It's allowing the Spirit to set you apart from the desires of the flesh.
-This maturing brings forth the fruit of the Spirit within us, or God's character in us.
-(Romans 6:19; 1 Corinthains 6:11; 2 Corinthians 3:3-6, 17-18; Galatians 5:22-23).
+However, sanctification is also a process like renewal, causing you to be more detached from worldly desires and more attached to Jesus, transforming you into His image.
+This maturing brings forth God's character in us, the fruit of the Spirit.
+Furthermore, sanctification means letting the Spirit set you apart from the desires of your sinful self.
+You could also say sanctification is about growing in holiness.
+Read Romans 6:19-22; 1 Corinthains 6:9-11; 2 Corinthians 3:3-6, 17-18; 2 Thessalonians 2:13; 1 Peter 1:2.
+Describe sanctification.

 To ponder: How do you feel, as you wait to be with someone you love?
 You can't wait, can you?
 There is excitement in your heart, isn't there?
 How do you think God feels when you become His through His Spirit?
-I think we could safely say that God is truly pleased because we are finally reconciled to Him.
-(Matthew 18:12-14; 2 Corinthians 5:18-21).
+I think it's safe to say that God experiences great joy.
 The (hesed) love relationship that God has always wanted with us has become reality.
-Even before Jesus' died for us, God's love waited for us and was excited over us.
-Read Isaiah 49:14-16, 54:5-10; Jeremiah 31:3; Zephaniah 3:17; Ephesians 1:4.
-What's your favorite verse from these passages, and why is it?
+Read Psalm 17:6-8; Jeremiah 31:3; Zephaniah 3:17; Romans 5:5, 14:17; Hebrews 12:2; 1 John 3:1.
+Describe God's desire for a relationship with us.
+What type of relationship?

 Reflect on Romans 5:5.